-Pilot, 4 Americans killed when plane crashes into Australian mall
+Melbourne plane crash: CEO, lawyer, ex-FBI agent among Americans killed

 'Very lucky' no one was in mall

-No one was inside the still-closed DFO Essendon shopping center when the plane went down around 9 a.m., officials said, but some nearby witnesses were being treated for shock.
+No one was inside the still-closed DFO Essendon shopping center when the plane went down about 9 a.m., officials said, but some nearby witnesses were being treated for shock.

 "It was a catastrophic plane crash that has taken a number of lives," Victoria police Assistant Commissioner Stephen Leane said.
 "But certainly if we look at the circumstances, we've been very lucky today depending on the time of day and who was around."

-The mall will remain closed for another day, police said.
+The mall will remain closed for another day, police said Tuesday.

 Cause of crash uncertain